Terms and Conditions

 - As a Ministry of Social Development approved provider, parents who are eligible may apply for the Out of School Care and Recreation (OSCAR) Subsidy from Work and Income.
 For more information, or to see if you are eligible please refer to the Work and Income website.

-- To apply for the OSCAR subsidy through Work and Income you will need to bring your application form in to the centre for our staff to complete the relevant section.
-Application forms must be submitted to Work and Income within 20 working days of the start of the term/holiday programme to ensure the subsidy begins on time.
+- To apply for the OSCAR subsidy through Work and Income you will need to bring your application form in to the centre or email to the OSCAR Operations Supervisor for our staff to complete the relevant section.
+Application forms must be submitted to Work and Income prior to, or within 7 days of the start of the term/holiday programme to ensure the subsidy begins on time.
 It is your responsibility to ensure the forms are accurate and submitted to Work and Income.

 - Please note that you are ultimately responsible for all fees.
 The subsidy may not cover all fees, and any remaining fees will be charged to the parent.
-Please see their website to view subsidy amounts.
+For holiday programmes a deposit is required to secure your booking.
+Please see the Work and Income website to view subsidy amounts.

 - You are ultimately responsible for all fees payable.

-- Your child’s access to our programmes may be withdrawn if your account is not kept up to date.
+- If your account is not kept up to date, your child may be withdrawn from the current programme / unable to access future programmes until rectified.
 We will contact you via the email you provided during the sign up process.

 - Overdue amounts may be referred to a debt collection agency.
 Any expenses, disbursements and legal costs incurred by YMCA in the enforcement of any rights contained in this contract shall be paid by the parent/caregiver, including any solicitor’s fees and/or debt collection agency fees.